Diseases

 new born

-Engaging with affected communities was essential to ensure the advisory panel’s work was grounded in the lived experiences and diverse perspectives on this important health topic.
+Engaging with individuals and communities was essential to ensure the advisory panel’s work was grounded in the lived experiences and diverse perspectives on this important health topic.
 We engaged with a range of individuals, organizations, and groups to gather input, clarify information, and foster understanding about newborn screening in Canada.

 On behalf of the advisory panel, we would like to thank the individuals who participated in our engagement activities.
 Your engagement and perspectives have been instrumental in supporting the recommendations set out in the newborn screening report.
 As part of our commitment to our principle on transparency, all comments received through the online consultation form are publicly posted.
 The focus group discussions and key informant interviews have also been summarized.